snotskie/ttrpg/site/src/monstrosities.md

 # Endeavor Monstrosities

-## End Conditions
+## What is a Monstrosity?

+A Monstrosity does not have a set of Stats or Abilities in the same way any other character would.
+While a Monstrosity is a "character" for the sake of wording in rules, Monstrosities feel somehow different, strange, more powerful, just "off," or so on compared to non-Monstrous things.
+And mechanically they reflect this.

+Even a non-Monstrous non-player character, once it becomes a Monstrosity for the sake of a Monstrous Endeavor, changes.
+This is to reflect that *thing* that makes Monstrosities narratively interesting in your setting.

+So when you create Monstrosities, take time to thing about what it means to be "Monstrous" in your setting, and then use Monstrous Endeavors as a way to play with that idea over a period of sustained tension.

+If your players are facing off against other non-Monstrous characters, then reflect that by using a non-Monstrous Endeavor.

+Reserve Monstrous Endeavors for encounters that are truly Monstrous.

-## Die Caps
+## Monstrous Stats

-To allow a finer gradient of "weak" to "strong" Monstrosities, their Stat dice can be "capped" at smaller values.
+Instead of a number of Stat dice, a Monstrosity has a single die shared by all their Stats.
+And to allow a finer gradient of "weak" to "strong" Monstrosities, their Stat dice can be "capped" at smaller values.

 For example, the notation $dc2$ represents a $d4$ that has been capped at the value $2$: If the die were to roll a value greater than $2$, it rolls a $2$ instead.
 Put another way, this represents a single die with four sides, $1$, $2$, $2$, and $2$.
 This is the smallest possible capped die.

 In general, the notation $dcX$ represents the smallest standard die in this game ($d4$, $d6$, $d8$, or $d10$) capable of rolling $X$, capped so that it cannot roll higher than $X$.
+In this notation, $dc4$ just is a $d4$, and so on.

 ## Stronger Monstrosities

 The die cap $dc10$ is the strongest die cap a Monstrosity can have, and the player characters will, in just a few sessions, catch up to this point.

 For higher level Endeavors, you may give your Monstrosities Abilities, choosing from the list below or creating your own.

 Additionally, you may have your Monstrosities enter Endeavors with a number of Blessings.

 ## Monstrous Abilities

 Then this ability cannot be activated again until you spend ①②③④⑤Ⓧ to recharge it.

-**Resists $X$:** Whenever you lose a Contest as the Defender against $X$, protect yourself for $+3$.
+**$X$ Resistance:** Whenever you lose a Contest as the Defender against $X$, protect yourself for $+3$.

-**Immune to $X$:** Whenever you lose a Contest as the Defender against $X$, you instead succeed by $1$.
+**$X$ Immunity:** Whenever you lose a Contest as the Defender against $X$, you instead succeed by $1$.

-**$X$ Shield:** When you succeed a Home Stat Check during an Endeavor, you may have your allies receive Resists $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
+**$X$ Shield:** When you succeed a Home Stat Check during an Endeavor, you may have your allies receive $X$ Resistance for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ② to recharge it.

-**$X$ Mirror:** When you succeed a Home Stat Check during an Endeavor, you may have your allies receive Immune to $X$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
+**$X$ Mirror:** When you succeed a Home Stat Check during an Endeavor, you may have your allies receive $X$ Immunity for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ⑥ to recharge it.

 **Debilitate $X$:** Perform a $X$ Contest against an opponent.
 The amount you move forward as a result of this Contest, that opponent’s $X$ rolls are made with a $-1$ modifier for that many rounds.
 Then this ability cannot be activated again until you spend ② to recharge it.

+**Empower:** When you succeed a Home Stat Check during an Endeavor, you may have your allies increase their die caps by $1$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
+Then this ability cannot be activated again until you spend ③ to recharge it.
+A character can only benefit from one instance of this Ability at a time.

 **Clarity:** When you succeed a Home Stat Check during an Endeavor, you may have the muddle buttons of your allies move forward a number of spaces equal to the number of spaces you moved forward as a result of the Check.
 Then this ability cannot be activated again until you spend ③ to recharge it.